MathiasLorenz/miniURL/README.md

 # miniURL

-My implementation of a URL shortening service.
+My for-fun implementation of a URL shortening service through and API.

-Still very much a work in progress.
-The idea is to first create the full API and afterwards maybe build a Blazor front-end on top.
-As I'm no front-end engineer, this will only be done if time allows and I find the motivation.
+Supports creation of shortened URLs by randomly generated identifiers and retrieving these (as a redirect) through the API.
+Only has a couple of hard coded users, as user administration has not been a priority yet.

+Things I want to do in the future (but no plans right now): User handling with IdentityServer4 and web front-end (Blazor?).

 ## Technologies and frameworks